Skip to content

 For multi-role carriers: GR1 26L.
 If you know you need the laptop sleeve and the cleaner look, the extra $100 is worth it.
 One pack, three jobs, lifetime warranty.

-If you want to ruck without buying GORUCK at all: the Mystery Ranch Urban Assault 21 ($220) is the best non-GORUCK alternative.
-Trade-offs are visible - no dedicated plate pocket, shorter warranty - but you save $50-$175 and get a more civilian-looking pack.
+If you want to ruck without buying GORUCK at all: the Mystery Ranch 2 Day Assault ($199) is the best non-GORUCK alternative.
+Trade-offs are visible - no dedicated elevated plate pocket and a less purpose-built rucking layout - but you save real money and get better mixed-gear carry than most tactical-style alternatives.

 Quick comparison against the mid-tier